A Local's Favourite Caves in Iceland

 Surtshellir cave

-Now I have shown you my 8 most favourite caves in Iceland, but I cannot write about lava caves in Iceland without mentioning the longest one of them all, Surtshellir, where outlaws resided.
-This cave has got 5 openings.
+Now I have shown you my most favourite caves in Iceland, but I cannot write about lava caves in Iceland without mentioning the longest one of them all, Surtshellir, where outlaws resided.
+This cave has 5 openings.

 There is something about its name that makes me shiver, but that is only me because I had a bad experience inside this cave.

-I have only entered it once and the lady in front of me fell flat on her face, well, she fell on her face and stuck her head in a hole in the lava - and one of her feet in another hole!
+I have only entered it once, and the lady in front of me fell flat on her face.
+Well, she fell on her face and stuck her head in a hole in the lava, and one of her feet in another hole!
 And she was not wearing a helmet, which is a must when entering these rock-ribbed caves.

 Surtshellir cave